-It just reminds me not just how closely stand-up comedians lives cane be to their performances, but how direct that connect is.
+It just reminds me not just how closely stand-up comedians lives can be to their performances, but how direct that connection is.
 Everything else – musicians can use metaphor, novelists use characters – but there’s really nothing separating it here.
 They’re no hiding.

 That’s exactly right.
 Well, some people do hide behind their material.
 Their material is like a smokescreen.
 It’s not what they’re really living.